neonevm/neon-contracts/contracts/composability/README.md

 is the **CallSPLTokenProgram** contract.
 The `transferTokens` function grants `user` permission to transfer tokens from this ATA by providing the `nonce` that was used to create the ATA.

-* To create and in initialize an associated token account (ATA) to be used by a third party `solanaUser` _Solana_ account to send tokens directly on _Solana_ without interacting with the **CallSPLTokenProgram** contract.
+* To create and initialize an associated token account (ATA) to be used by a third party `solanaUser` _Solana_ account to send tokens directly on _Solana_ without interacting with the **CallSPLTokenProgram** contract.
 In this case, both the `owner` and the `tokenOwner` parameters passed to the function should be `solanaUser`.
 The ATA to be created is derived from the `solanaUser` account and a `nonce` (that can be incremented to create different ATAs).
 The owner of the ATA is